 Offensive driving is an important concept to understand because driving offensively places drivers and the people who surround them on the road at a greater risk of accidents.
-Offensive driving occurs when drivers try to take control over the road, forcing drivers around them to adapt.
-Many road rage incidents are instigated by offensive drivers.
+Those who operate vehicles in this way try to take control over the road, forcing drivers around them to adapt.
+Many road rage incidents are instigated by such drivers.
 When people drive offensively, they do not pay attention to the actions of others and may become aggressive.
 Drivers who engage in this type of driving behavior are much likelier to cause accidents that result in injuries or fatalities.

 (Article continues below infographic)